skolima/ppro-devops-challenge/README.md

 Cloud functions are "more cloud native", perhaps - more of the operations overhead is handled by the platform; and if done right, can be cheaper.
 They're also significantly more opinionated and restricted - and less familiar to most developers that I've met.
 They're something worth considering as an option, definitely, but in this case I went with something more universal.

 When it comes to how to run those containers, I made a mistake - I went with EKS, as the last time I was deploying to AWS that was what was used for handling Kubernetes.
-I have now realised I should have used Fargate instead, I don't need the additional control EKS provides - but it's already Friday and I might not have the time to change that decission.
+I have now realised I should have used Fargate instead, I don't need the additional control EKS provides - but it's already Friday and I might not have the time to change that decision.

 ### Note on security, network segregation and limiting AWS account privileges